Sustainsys/Saml2/docs/configuration.rst

 There must be a ``<system.identityModel>`` section in the config file or there will be a runtime error.
 The section can be empty (use ``<system.identityModel />``).

-The reason you might want this to be non-empty is to provide a custom ``ClaimsAuthenticationManager`` as shown in the sample below (you would obviously provide your own type in place of the Stub shown in the sample).
+The reason you might want this to be non-empty is to provide a custom :doc:`ClaimsAuthenticationManager <claims-authentication-manager>` as shown in the sample below (you would obviously provide your own type in place of the Stub shown in the sample).

 .. code-block:: xml